 Can anyone tell me if these numbers are good? (at least, if it would be the cause of the cupping?)

 I have to agree, those alignment values were not bad at all, .02 degrees toe out is nothing.
 I purposely run a lot more than that (front and back about almost .3 total, and I run 2-2.5 degrees negative camber) because I like how it makes the car handle.
 I currently have 15,000 miles on the tires and no cupping and the tire wear is perfectly fine.
 I have found you can do up to 1/16 toe in or out per corner, and tire wear is not greatly affected.
-Although if you do much more than that tire wear will increase exponentially, (ask me how I know) .Can anyone tell me if these numbers are good? (at least, if it would be the cause of the cupping?)
+Although if you do much more than that tire wear will increase exponentially, (ask me how I know) :).

 I have to agree, those alignment values were not bad at all, .02 degrees toe out is nothing.